-Analysis: Belmont pick is Tacticus, aided by bloodlines
+Analysis: Belmont pick is Tacitus, aided by bloodlines

 Intrepid Heart’s record — two wins and a third in three starts, with $140,400 in earnings — doesn’t look like much.
 But his last start, at Belmont four weeks ago in the Peter Pan, was actually very impressive considering he stumbled at the start and seemed to burn through his gas tank trying to make up ground.

-Tacticus was placed third in the Kentucky Derby after Maximum Security was taken down and smartly skipped the Preakness.
+Tacitus was placed third in the Kentucky Derby after Maximum Security was taken down and smartly skipped the Preakness.
 He’s a closer and he’ll be fresh for this race, always a good Belmont combination, plus keeps Jose Ortiz in the irons.
-This will be Tacticus’ sixth start; he’s had the same rider every time.
+This will be Tacitus’ sixth start; he’s had the same rider every time.

 Everfast has raced 11 times; he won his first start and hasn’t won since, yet got up for second in the Preakness and he’s officially puzzling.
 Joevia needs a perfect trip and some luck to be a factor.
 Tax and Spinoff both never fired in the Kentucky Derby, though that may have been more about the slop in each case than anything else.
 Sir Winston ran huge at the end of the Peter Pan and looks like he’ll be a hard-charger at the end, if he doesn’t steal the whole thing.